 Verity is a Physics with Teaching Bsc (Hons) graduate.
 In her spare time, she likes to cook, read and play video games.

 I purchased a Kindle version of this book for £2.19 and read it over two sittings.
 I was not sent this book in return for a review.
-This spoiler-free review features my honest opinions and reflections.
+This spoiler-free review is my honest opinions and reflections.

 About the Book

 The Ballad of Black Tom is a 154-page, horror-fantasy-fiction novella set in New York in the 1920s.
 I would describe it as a Lovecraftian tale of horror and dread with social commentary from the black protagonist, Charles Thomas Tester.
 What happens when a grifter who is just trying to support his ailing father decides to dabble in the dangerous world of magic?
-A simple request to deliver a book to an address will send our protagonist down a twisting road that leaves the reader unsure of who the real 'bad guy' is here.
+A simple request to deliver a book to an address will send our protagonist down a twisting road that leaves the reader unsure of who the real 'bad guy' is.

 Nobody ever thinks of himself as a villain, does he?
 Even monsters hold high opinions of themselves.